-• Assign an entry in the application component's environment to the persistence unit reference.
+- Assign an entry in the application component's environment to the persistence unit reference.
 (See subsection Declaration of Persistence Unit References in Deployment Descriptor for information on how persistence unit references are declared in the deployment descriptor.)
-It is recommended

-- Lookup the entity manager factory for the persistence unit in the application component's environment using JNDI. - Invoke the appropriate method on the entity manager factory to obtain an entity manager instance.
+It is recommended that the Application Component Provider organize all persistence unit references in the java:comp/env/persistence subcontext of the component's environment. - Lookup the entity manager factory for the persistence unit in the application component's environment using JNDI. - Invoke the appropriate method on the entity manager factory to obtain an entity manager instance.